 - All cell phone towers are cell sites.
 But not all cell sites are cell phone towers.

 What is a cell site?
-A cell site is any structure which is used to mount 3G, 4G or 5G cellular antennas for a carrier’s wireless network.
+A cell site is any structure that is used to mount 3G, 4G, or 5G cellular antennas for a carrier’s wireless network.
 The wireless industry term used primarily when discussing antenna locations is the term “cell site”.
-A cell site can be a tower, a rooftop, a farm silo, a smokestack, an overhead highway sign, a light pole, a steel electrical transmission tower, a wooden telephone pole, a water tank or other overhead structure.
+A cell site can be a tower, a rooftop, a farm silo, a smokestack, an overhead highway sign, a light pole, a steel electrical transmission tower, a wooden telephone pole, a water tank, or other overhead structure.

-Are We Going To Need Cell Towers in the Future?
+Will We Need Cell Towers in the Future?

 Are cell towers going away in the future?
 The answer is still a very big NO with a few exceptions.
-Cell towers located in densely populated urban areas where there is no rooftop available to mount antennas are at a much higher risk of becoming less valuable to their networks than rural towers.
-Would a mid-sized cell tower company like Harmoni spend one billion dollars to acquire 1,000 cell phone towers at a cost of $1,000,000 per cell tower if they thought cell towers were going away?
+Cell towers located in densely populated urban areas where there is no rooftop available to mount antennas are at a much higher risk of becoming obsolete or less valuable to their networks than rural towers.
+Would a mid-sized cell tower company like Harmoni spend one billion dollars to acquire 1,000 cell phone towers for $1,000,000 per cell tower if they thought cell towers were going away?
 Doubtful.

 Put yourself in the cellular carrier’s shoes.
-If you are Verizon Wireless, AT&T or T-Mobile and you have thousands of mature rooftop cell sites nationwide that have been increasing in rent by 3% or 4% every year for the past 25 years, many of them are going to be paying close to $5,000 per year or more.
+If you are Verizon Wireless, AT&T, or T-Mobile and you have thousands of mature rooftop cell sites nationwide that have been increasing in rent by 3% or 4% every year for the past 25 years, many of them are going to be paying close to $5,000 per month or $60,000 per year in rent more.
 They want to reduce costs.
-That’s whey cell site landlords get annoying and threatening rent reduction letters from vendors representing wireless carriers.
+That’s why cell site landlords get annoying and threatening rent reduction letters from vendors such as Md7, Blackdot and Lyle Company representing wireless carriers, to give them a “Lease Optimization” lease modification.

-The rooftop cell site landlords receiving premium rent payments ($4K and up) are the ones who need to be especially concerned with the future viability of the cell site on their buildings, and protecting their cell site income, while the cell tower landlords receiving ground lease income are generally safe from these rent reduction threats.
-Yet when the rent reduction companies call and send letters, they group everyone together, even the rural cell tower landlords that receive less than $1,000 monthly.
+The rooftop cell site landlords receiving premium rent payments ($4K monthly and up) are the ones who need to be especially concerned with the future viability of the cell site on their buildings, and protecting their cell site income, while the cell site landlords receiving ground lease income are generally safe from these rent reduction threats.
+Yet when the rent reduction companies call and send letters, they group everyone, even the rural cell tower landlords that receive less than $1,000 monthly.
 Perhaps this is where a lot of the confusion stems from.

 Will We Need Rooftop Cell Sites in the Future?

-This probably won’t be a popular opinion among rooftop cell site landlords, but we have been quite consistent about what to expect in the future if you have a rooftop cell site.
+Will cell towers become obsolete?
+Are cell towers going away?
+Hey Tower Genius…. what is the future of cell towers?
+This probably won’t be a popular opinion among rooftop cell site landlords in the big cities and heavily populate urban areas, but we have been quite consistent about what to expect in the future if you have a rooftop cell site… so buckle up.

 Can We Help Answer Your Cell Tower or Cell Site Questions?